humu2009/tinygl.js/README.md

 gl.swapBuffers();
 ```

-This is our first polygon with TinyGL.js :-)
+This is our first polygon with TinyGL.js :-)  See the result [here](http://humu2009.github.io/tinygl.js/examples/my_first_polygon.html).

 Browser Requirements
 --------------------